Church Meeting 2019

 At our Annual Meeting Penny Cox, James Hallam and Ray Soole were elected as PCC members for three years.

 Are you a person of prayer who believes that God speaks specifically and guides our church?

 Are you a committed member of Holy Trinity with a good awareness of what’s going on across the life of our church?

-Would you like to be part of a group that manages a financial budget of around £400,000 a year and helps the church to use its resources, people and time in the best way possible for the kingdom of God?
+Would you like to be part of a group that manages a financial budget of over £400,000 a year and helps the church to use its resources, people and time in the best way possible for the kingdom of God?

 If your answer to these questions is yes, then consider becoming a member of the PCC.
 It meets six times a year, helping to shape our vision and strategy, and making decisions about church finances, property and policies that support mission and ministry.
 PCC members have a formal role as charity trustees, and some also serve as members of other groups that support the work of the PCC.
 They are elected at the APCM, normally for a three year term.

 If you would like more information, please contact Keith Nurse.